 Acorn squash are naturally nutty and mildly sweet.
 If you've never tried squash this is a great recipe to whet your appetite because it's so simple.
 With so many ways to prepare it, there are lots of great recipes that use acorn squash.

 Is this an easy recipe to make?

 My baked acorn squash recipe is very simple.
 I consider it a very easy recipe to make!
-There is only four ingredients and a few simple steps to make it.
+There are only four ingredients and a few simple steps to make it.
 This is basically the traditional way to roast an acorn squash, so I hope you'll give it a try.

 When it comes to fall recipes you can't go wrong with a baked squash!
 If you are looking for more awesome fall recipes check out some of these:

 - Roasted Spaghetti Squash with Parmesan and Parsley

 - Baked Brussels Sprouts With Bacon And Cheese

 What you need to make baked acorn squash:

 In addition to acorn squash, you'll also need some butter, brown sugar, and some salt.
 That is it!
 Can you believe that those four simple ingredients will make this tasty side dish?

 This basic recipe is one of the simplest ways to enjoy acorn squash in the fall.
 If you find that you like the flavor, give one of these delicious acorn squash casseroles a try.